How Long Does It Take to Spay a Dog? What You Need to Know!

 Risks of Spaying

-Overall, there aren’t too many risks to having your dog spayed (especially if they are a younger dog), so you’ll likely find the benefits are worth it.
+Overall, there aren’t too many risks in having your dog spayed (especially if they are younger ), so you’ll likely find the benefits are worth it.
 Some of the risks include:

 - Issues with anesthesia (more likely in older dogs or those with underlying medical conditions)